lilosa88/Diabetes/README.md

 -Polyuria: If the pacient present an excessive or an abnormally large production or passage of urine then is more prone to get diabetes.
 -Polydipsia: If the pacient present an excessive thirst or excess drinking is more prone to get diabetes.
 -Polyphagia:  If the pacient present an feels an abnormally strong sensation of hunger or desire to eat often leading to or accompanied by overeating is more prone to get diabetes.

+# Feature Engineering

+### Missing values

+This dataset did not have any missing values

+### Convert categorical variables

+We convert the gender column into two columns with binary values (1 and 0), using dummy variables